 These gluten free Chinese food recipes (I know that if you’re not from the U.S., maybe some of this food seems crazy, but this is pretty standard American Chinese restaurant fare) bring it all back—better than ever!

-We’re lucky enough to have a Chinese restaurant about 20 minutes from where we live that offers reliably gluten free dishes.
+We’re lucky enough to have a Chinese restaurant about 20 minutes from where we live that offers reliably gf dishes.
 But the options that are on the gluten free menu are more limited, and everything is super expensive.

 This restaurant, like most Chinese restaurants that offer gluten free food, is able to offer us rice-based options, sauces being made with cornstarch, and dishes with rice noodles.
 But anything breaded and fried is off-limits.

 And, of course, there’s no gluten free won ton soup.
 And no gluten free egg rolls offered.
 But that’s okay!

 Even if we eat gluten free, we can make everything ourselves at home.
 Here’s how.